bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

         subtitle: >-
           Above provides a non-technical space for you to build sophisticated, scalable data models without coding
-        content: >
+        content: >+
-          Above's global computing network give you an on demand backend service that crunches and delivers data next to your users.
-Above's distributed computing technology takes care of data replications at the field level, ensuring users everywhere see the same data instantly.

-          Above couples this network with [powerful computing options](/faq) to assure the highest performance to your users regardless of the data types, speeds and sizes in your application.
-And because Above is no code, shipping new features out the door is both fast and easy.
+          Getting a backend put together for new software products is time consuming and expensive.
+Moreover, the project phase when your engineers spin up, program and connect databases is essentially a black box—you don't know what's happening and whether your requirements are being implemented correctly.
+Then once your initial user feedback comes in, changes are slow and require high communications overhead.

+          Above offers a no code environment, as easy as a spreadsheet, for you to prototype the data models and sophisticated logic for your ideas without coding.
+As you work with Above, your developers automatically get an API, so they can get to work on the frontend immediately.
+Above scales infinitely, so you can even prototype solutions that involved heavy data processing like AI- and ML-based applications.

-          *   Quickly assemble powerful enterprise-class backends quickly without having to learn anything
+          *   Quickly assemble powerful enterprise-class backend prototypes quickly without having to learn anything

-          *   Iterate and release constantly without downtime or delay
+          *   Test and iterate constantly without DevOps and backend engineering delay

           *   Manage data anywhere to comply with GDPR and emerging privacy regulations

-          *   Inherent storage and logic resiliency assures uptime

-          *   Deliver the fastest data interactions with edge compute
+          *   Everyone can view data and trace logic in a web browser, so it's easy to collaborate across the whole team

         image: images/distributed-backend-cloud.png
         media_position: right
         media_width: fifty